magento/devdocs/guides/v1.0/extension-dev-guide/plugins.md

 <h2 id="plugin-intro">Introduction to Magento plug-ins</h2>

-Magento enables you to change, or *extend*, the behavior of any original method in any Magento class.
+Magento enables you to change, or *extend*, the behavior of any original, public method in any Magento class.
 You can change the behavior of an *original method* by creating an extension.
 These extensions use the `Plugin` class and are therefore referred to as plug-ins.

 To ensure that plug-ins work correctly, you must follow declaration and naming rules.

 You use *interception* to reduce conflicts among extensions that change the behavior of the same class or method.
 You implement interception using the `Plugin` class, which observes public methods, and listener methods in this class.
 A plug-in changes behavior of an original class, but does not change a class itself.
 Because they can be called sequentially, according to a configured sort order, these plug-ins do not conflict.

-Interception ensures that conflicting extensions run without intervention in the system.
+Interception ensures that conflicting extensions run without intervention.

 <h2 id="plugin-limit">Limitations</h2>

 You cannot use plug-ins for:

 <!-- * Classes created without dependency injection.
 That is, you cannot use plugins with classes that you create directly through the new operator. -->
-* Final methods.
+* Final methods
-* non-public methods
+* Non-public methods
-* Final classes.
+* Final classes

 <h2 id="plugin-declare">Declare a plug-in</h2>